WICG/nav-speculation/prerender-until-script.md

 *   A `should pause scripts` boolean is added to the `prerender candidate` struct to track whether scripts should be paused.
 *   A `scripting mode` is added to the `navigable` struct, with a state of `paused-until-activation`.

 A key design consideration for this feature is defining the precise scope of what "pausing script execution" entails.
+The ideal goal is to prevent any developer-authored scripts from running until activation.
+To achieve this, we need to consider all possible **scripting entry points**.
+If all entry points are successfully blocked, then no script can run, and therefore no subsequent tasks like timers (`setTimeout`) or promise resolutions can be queued by that script.

-The most straightforward approach, and the one currently specified, is to defer the execution of all `<script>` elements.
-This means the browser will still fetch external scripts, but will not execute any of parser-blocking, `async`, or `defer`, until the page is activated.
+The most direct entry point is the `<script>` element.
+The current specification focuses on this, deferring the execution of all scripts of this type—whether parser-blocking, `async`, or `defer`, until the page is activated.

-However, web pages execute JavaScript in many ways beyond the `<script>` tag.
-This includes inline event handlers (e.g., `onclick`), timers (`setTimeout`), and promise resolutions.
-A more comprehensive approach would be to "freeze" the entire JavaScript engine, pausing all task queues related to script execution.
-While this provides the strongest guarantee, it is a complex implementation challenge.
+To provide a complete solution, other entry points must be considered.
+These include `javascript:` URLs and inline event handlers (e.g., `onload`).
+Deferring these handlers seems like the most predictable behavior for developers, but this requires careful specification. **We are actively seeking feedback from the community on how these non-`<script>` entry points should be handled.**

-The behavior of inline event handlers is a particularly important open question.
-The most predictable behavior for developers might be to defer these as well, but this requires careful specification. **We are actively seeking feedback from the community on the expected behavior for these cases.**
+Also, it is a long-standing web development best practice to separate HTML structure from JavaScript behavior by avoiding inline event handlers (e.g., `<div onclick="...">`) in favor of registering event listeners from within `<script>` elements (e.g., `div.addEventListener('click', ...)`).
+This feature reinforces that best practice.
+Pages that follow this principle will have their behavior reliably deferred by `prerender_until_script`, as all of their scripting logic will be contained within `<script>` elements.

 The current specification focuses on the essential mechanism of deferring `<script>` element execution.
-The more nuanced behaviors for other script-initiated tasks are a topic for further discussion and will be detailed in future revisions of the spec.
+The more nuanced behaviors for other entry points are a topic for further discussion and will be detailed in future revisions of the spec.

 Upon activation, the `finalize activation` algorithm sets the `scripting mode` to `enabled` and resumes script execution, processing the queue of scripts in the appropriate order.